17. School Improvement Team – roles and responsibilities

 Following the school review, the SIT leads the development of the new School Strategic Plan.
 They do this with the school community, assisting in the creation of clear and achievable goals and selection of targets.
 These goals and targets are operationalised each year through the AIP, for which the SIT is responsible.
 The SIT’s key tasks are listed on the following pages of this section.

-For more detail about how these tasks relate to the broader review process, and the roles and responsibilities of all participants in the review, refer to section 4 of these guidelines and to other tools and resources listed throughout.
+For more detail about how these tasks relate to the broader review process, and the roles and responsibilities of all participants in the review, refer to of these guidelines and to other tools and resources listed throughout.

 School review participants

 School review is characterised by collaboration.
 Every participant has a distinctive role and important responsibilities to fulfil.

 A constructive and transparent school review welcomes ideas from all school community members, it listens to and reflects on varying opinions, and relies on inclusive engagement and accountability.

 SIT members play a vital role on the school review panel.
 School community members provide input at designated touchpoints and they include: